Dry Feb Impact

 How CCS helped last year:

-We provided a space for community and connection to over 210,000 people affected by cancer through our online community, CancerConnection.ca.
+We provided a space for community and connection to over 320,000 people affected by cancer through our online community, CancerConnection.ca and parlonscancer.ca.

 Helped more than 6,800 people get to and from cancer-related medical appointments through our Wheels of Hope transportation program.

 We answered over 34,000 questions about cancer from Canadians seeking cancer information, resources and assistance through our Cancer Information Helpline.